CEO: Boeing made mistake in handling warning-system problem

 The company discovered in 2017 that a warning light designed to alert pilots when sensors measuring the angle of a plane's nose might be wrong only worked if airlines had purchased a separate feature.

-Boeing told the FAA of what it learned in 2017 after the Indonesia crash in October.
-Boeing and the FAA have said the warning light wasn't critical for flight safety.
+Boeing told the FAA of what it learned in 2017 after the Indonesia crash.

+Repairing trust in the Max is Boeing's No. 1 priority, Muilenburg said — ahead of an upgraded 777 and work on its upcoming NMA long-range jet.

+The Max, the newest version of Boeing's best-selling 737, is critical to the company's future.
+The Max was a direct response to rival Airbus' fuel-efficient A320neo, one of the European plane maker's most popular jets; Airbus has outpaced Boeing in sales in the category.

+The Max crashes, a slowing global economy, and damage from tariffs and trade fights threaten to cloud the mood at the Paris Air Show.
+Along with its alternating-years companion, the Farnborough International Airshow near London, the Paris show is usually a celebration of cutting-edge aviation technology.

-Muilenburg forecast a limited number of orders at the Paris show, the first major air show since the crashes, but said it was important to attend to talk to customers and others in the industry.
+Muilenburg forecast a limited number of orders at the Paris event, the first major air show since the crashes, but said it was still important for Boeing to attend to talk to customers and others in the industry.

-He also announced that Boeing is raising its long-term forecast for global plane demand, notably amid sustained growth in Asia.
+He also announced that Boeing was raising its long-term forecast for global plane demand, notably amid sustained growth in Asia.

+Boeing expects the world's airlines will need 44,000 planes within 20 years, up from a previous forecast of 43,000 planes.

+Muilenburg projected that within 10 years, the overall aviation market — including passenger jets, cargo and warplanes — would be worth $8.7 trillion, compared to earlier forecasts of $8.1 trillion.

 Comments